bethanyalicehall/routes-of-europe-MS1/README.md

 #### Map
 A map could be added to each route to show the exact location of each stop within the route

-#### Form submission conformation
+#### Form
-Include a modal that appears once the form has been submitted, saying "Submission succesful"
+- Include a modal that appears once the form has been submitted, saying "Submission succesful"
+- Include the user to only be allowed to choose dates within the future, not the past.

 #### Affiliate links
 Potential to have a separate page with backpacking essentials and affiliate links.